nolim1t/nolim1t.github.io/_drafts/blockchain-based-gaming-spells-of-genesis.md

 * Game cards
 * Blockchain cards

+Game cards can be purchased in game, however I think I'll spend the earnt game currency to acquire them.
+The cards I'm most interested in is the blockchain cards, because its like owning a physical representation of it (some cards, only a limited number of cards exist so may be worth more in future).

 The interesting thing about blockchain based cards is you can actually trade them on [SOG Assets](https://sogassets.com/) 's decentralized exchange exactly the same way as you would trade a blockchain token ([Instructions here](https://counterparty.io/docs/buy_and_sell_assets_on_the_dex/)).

-And because the blockchain cards are tokens, you can probably trade with players too for either blockchain currency or if you like cash.
+And because the blockchain cards are tokens, you can probably trade with players too for either another blockchain currency or if you like just trade in cash like its done in the old way.

 ## Details on the app